Analysis | An insurrection sets an ugly stage for 2024 GOP presidential hopefuls

 Sen. Ben Sasse (R-Neb.) was more oblique when it came to his colleagues.
 He said of some people pushing conspiracy theories about the election: “Don’t let nihilists become your drug-dealers. … Don’t let them become your prophets.”

-But he also cemented his status as the Senate GOP’s second-most-outspoken critic of Trump, after Mitt Romney, issuing a statement directly tying Trump to the scenes of unrest:
+But he also cemented his status as the Senate GOP’s second-most-outspoken critic of Trump, after Mitt Romney (Utah), issuing a statement directly tying Trump to the scenes of unrest:

 Today, the United States Capitol — the world’s greatest symbol of self-government — was ransacked while the leader of the free world cowered behind his keyboard — tweeting against his Vice President for fulfilling the duties of his oath to the Constitution.Lies have consequences.
 This violence was the inevitable and ugly outcome of the President’s addiction to constantly stoking division.